13 Types Of Fishing Rods & How To Choose The Right Rod?

 Coarse Poles

 Coarse poles are mainly used on small lakes and canals for catching species like carp, roach, tench, and more.
-They are very popular in Europe and are exclusively used with a float and bait.
+They are very popular in Europe and are exclusively used with a float or bobber.

 When fishing for coarse species, one usually baits up an area to attract the fish, and with a pole, you can drop your hooked bait right on the spot.

 Coarse poles are extremely popular in the UK and the rest of Europe.
-They can reach up to 16 meters in length and some can cost over $5,000.
+They can reach up to 16 meters long, and some can cost over $5,000.

 When To Use A Coarse Pole